 Terms of Endearment is an absolute wonder in the vegan scene of New York City, and I can’t remember how my life has been before eating here.
 This is a small café, currently serving brunch-style food all day and all week.
 They have pastries for a grub and go, both savory and sweet, or else you can take a seat and order from their full menu.
 My favorites here are the Bacon Egg and Cheese on a croissant (must!), the Artichoke Caprese sandwich, and the Holiday Cheese plate.

 Williamsburg: 135 Metropolitan Ave, Brooklyn, NY 11249

 Chef Matthew Kenny has 3 great restaurants next to each other in the east village, and Double zero is my number one.
 The menu is based on the food that we all love – Pizza, but it is leverages the classic pizza ten levels up.
 It’s really hard to choose between all the pizzas, so the best would be to come as a group of 6, order 6 pizzas and enjoy a slice of each.
 If I must choose my two favorites, they will be the Breakfast Pizza (with Polenta and Shitake bacon) and the Potato pizza (potatoes and cashew cream).

 East Village: 65 2nd Ave, New York, NY 10003

 Van leuween ice cream has branches all over New York City, and their ice cream is also available in some supermarkets.
 They offer vegan and non-vegan ice creams, so be sure to order the vegan flavors, and there are a lot!

 Bareburger has few locations in the city and they are amazing.
-50% of their menu is vegan, and they used to have both the Impossible and Beyond burgers in their own unique style.
+A big portion of their meny is vegan, and they used to have both the Impossible and Beyond burgers in their own unique style.
 The vegan menu includes starters, burgers, sides, milkshakes, and desserts.
 Check their website to find the address closest to you.